ollyc2015/MovieListKoinRX/README.md

 ### Issues

 1. The layout of the items in the list can be improved to function better with different screen sizes
-2. A local DB should be added to avoid constant calls to the API
+2. ~~A local DB should be added to avoid constant calls to the API~~ - Implemented

 More manual and unit testing can always be added as well as automation tests.